deddylx/paid-search-campaign/README.md

 1. **Data Loading and Cleaning**
    - The dataset was downloaded from Kaggle and loaded into PostgreSQL.
    - SQL was used to clean the data:
-     - Removed duplicate rows.
+     - Checked and removed duplicate rows.
-     - Handled missing values.
+     - Checked and handled missing values.
-     - Created new columns for analysis (e.g. ROAS).
+     - Transformed the date column into the correct DATE type for easier time-based analysis.
+     - Split the ad_group text column into three parts for better granularity.
+     - Calculated key metrics such as CTR, CPC, and ROAS.
 2. **Data Analysis with Python**
    - The cleaned data was extracted from PostgreSQL and analyzed using Python.
    - Key analyses performed: